 Training on Intellectual Property (IP) laws was conducted by Advocate Bassam Ali Dahri (Manager Litigation, LAS) on February 16, 2024.
-The topics covered included understanding the relevant IP laws in Pakistan and the differences between copyrights, patents, and trademarks.
-On the day, the SLACC lawyers were guided on the different procedures for filing copyrights, patents and trademarks so that they may also be able to guide artists and entrepreneurs who are looking to protect their creative work.
+The topics covered included understanding the relevant IP laws in Pakistan and the differences copyrights, patents, between and trademarks.
+On the day, the eam SLACC, spearheaded by Ms. Rukhsana Parveen (Senior Project Khokhar Manager), participated in the talk show at Dharti TV on the occasion of Women's Day, where she was a part of a distinguished panel that highlighted the different issues faced by women in Pakistan, especially in rural Sindh.

+SLACC lawyers were guided on the different procedures for filing copyrights, patents and trademarks so that they may also be able to guide artists and entrepreneurs who are looking to protect their creative work.